VaggelisSpi/SysPro_MiniSearchEngine/README.md

 ./minisearch -i input_file -k K.
 ```

 input_file is a file based on which the queries will be executed.
 Some files are found in the dataset file.
 K is the number of results returned for each querry.

-The program supports the following commands
+The program supports the following commands:
 ```
 /search word1 word2...
 ```